jthom143/diary_hhpc/07012015_entry_hhpc.md

 * Plotted SAM time-series for aredi = 400 and 2400.
 * Plotted 25-year SAM trend PDFs for aredi = 400 and 2400.

+Average for the SAM in the aredi = 400 case looks slightly higher than the aredi = 2400 case.
+Should calculate tomorrow.

+Extent of variability looks very similar between the two mixing cases, but it looks like the aredi = 400 case has a slight positive trend bias.
+Make the whisker plots tomorrow.

 ![SAM timeseries](files/cntrl_sam_djf_timeseries.png)

 ![SAM PDFs](files/cntrl_sam_djf_pdf.png)

+ To do 07-02-2015:
+ 1. Calculate mean SAM over entire period and last few hundred years.
+ 2. Create whisker plots for the two mixing cases.
+ 3. Do same analysis with the 50-70S average SST